asagi4/comfyui-prompt-control/README.md

 - Prompt editing and filtering without noodle soup
 - LoRA loading and scheduling via ComfyUI's hook system
 - Masking, composition and area control (regional prompting)
+- Per-encoder prompts for models with multiple text encoders, such as SDXL and Flux
 - Prompt operations like `BREAK` and `AND`
 - Weight interpretation types (comfy, A1111, etc.)
 - Prompt masking with [cutoff](#cutoff)